 DMG Blockchain Solutions Reports Fourth Quarter and Year-End Results Ending September 30, 2022

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- DMG Blockchain Solutions Inc. (TSX-V: DMGI) (OTCQB US: DMGGF) (FRANKFURT: 6AX) (“DMG”), a vertically integrated blockchain and cryptocurrency technology company, today announces its fourth quarter and full fiscal-year financial results.
+VANCOUVER, British Columbia, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- DMG Blockchain Solutions Inc. DMGI DMGGF 6AX ("DMG"), a vertically integrated blockchain and cryptocurrency technology company, today announces its fourth quarter and full fiscal-year financial results.
 All financial references are in Canadian Dollars unless specified otherwise.

 Recent Highlights